wormholecowboy/programming-notes/git.md

 git rebase <featurebranch>
 git push origin main -F

+## Rebase can also be used to clean up history
 ## interactive rebase
+git rebase -i HEAD~4
-git rebase -i main
+git rebase -i feature

-pick <commit>
+pick <commit>       use this
-fixup <commit>    this sqaushes this commit into previous one pick <commit>
+fixup <commit>      meld into prev commit and discard message squash <commit>     meld into prev commit and keep message reword <commit>     use commit but reword message drop <commit>       discard commit completely edit <commit>       use commit but pause for amending

 ## SQUASHING